Sara Errani: 2017–2018: Drugs test failure and suspension

+2020–21: WTA 1000 doubles semifinal

-Upon returning to Grand Slam tennis Errani was knocked out of the 2020 Australian Open at the first hurdle in the qualifying rounds by Russian Anna Kalinskaya.
-In the 2020 French Open she fared better by reaching the second round.
+Upon returning to Grand Slam tennis Errani was knocked out of the 2020 Australian Open at the first hurdle in the qualifying rounds by Anna Kalinskaya.
+At the French Open, she fared better by qualifying into the main draw and reaching the second round.
 After the match, which Errani lost, it was reported she shouted abuse at opponent Kiki Bertens who was being taken off the court in a wheelchair due to injury.

-Errani qualified for and reached the third round of the 2021 Australian Open, her best showing in 4 years as she did not participate in the main draw since 2017 and have not reached the third round since 2015.
-She beat Venus Williams in the second round but was defeated by Hsieh Su-wei.
+Errani qualified for the 2021 Australian Open and reached the third round, her best showing in four years as she did not participate in the main draw since 2017 and have not reached the third round since 2015.
+She beat Venus Williams, after Venus injured herself during the match, before she was defeated by Hsieh Su-wei.

-At the 2021 Italian Open, Errani reached the semifinals in doubles with Irina-Camelia Begu where they were defeated by Mladenovic/Vondrousova.
-This was her first participation in a WTA 1000 in 2 years and first semifinal at this tournament in 8 years since reaching the final in 2015, as a result she jumped up by 200 spots in the rankings and reentered the top 200 in the doubles rankings.
+At the 2021 Italian Open, Errani reached the semifinals in doubles with Irina-Camelia Begu where they were defeated by Mladenovic/Vondroušová.
+This was her first participation in a WTA 1000 in two years and first semifinal at this tournament in eight years since reaching the final in 2015, as a result she jumped up by 200 spots in the rankings and reentered the top 200 in the doubles rankings.

-2022-23: Back to Top 100 since 2018
+2022–24: Olympic gold, Career Golden Slam, BJK Cup title

+Partnering with Irina Bara, Errani won the doubles title at the 2022 WTA 125 Argentina Open, defeating Jang Su-jeong and You Xiaodi in the final.

-In March, following her ITF title win in Arcadia, California, she returned to the top 100 at world No. 97 in the singles rankings on 6 March 2023 for the first time in more then 4 years since October 2018.
+In March 2023, following her ITF title win in Arcadia, California, she returned to the top 100 at world No. 97 in the singles rankings on 6 March 2023 for the first time in more than four years since October 2018.

-Tennis records

-She is the only tennis player to have: